Algorithmic-Alignment-Lab/Algorithmic-Alignment-Lab.github.io/contact.markdown

 ## Contact

-Find us at the [Stata Center](https://www.csail.mit.edu/about/stata-center) (32 Vassar St, Cambridge, MA 02139) in workspace 32-33X.
+We are located in the [Stata Center](https://www.csail.mit.edu/about/stata-center) (32 Vassar St, Cambridge, MA 02139).

 For individuals' contact, see the team page.